Garth Turner: Financial commentator

 After his election loss, Turner returned to journalism, becoming a business editor for Baton Broadcasting and then the CTV Television Network and authoring a series of books on real estate and personal finance.
 He became a popular public speaker on financial issues, syndicated newspaper columnist and radio broadcaster.

-After parting with Baton and later CTV, he formed the television production company Millennium Media Television, which became the largest independent producer of network television programming in Canada.
-The company produced up to nine weekly series for broadcasters such as Global, CTV and YTV, and its Business Television had the most substantial audience at the time for a financial program on Canadian television.

 Also, during this period, Turner became a public speaker, traveling the country and attracting crowds at events often sponsored by financial advisory companies, banks, mutual fund companies and real estate investment companies.
 He also authored a string of bestsellers, including '2015: After the Boom', 'The Strategy', 'The Defence', '2020' and an annual RRSP guide.

-Turner is the founder and former CEO of The Credit River Company, a Caledon-based destination and eco-tourism company that was noted for the restoration of heritage buildings in the area.
+Turner is the founder and former CEO of The Credit River Company, a Caledon-based destination and eco-tourism company that restored heritage buildings in the area.
 Turner served as national director of the Vancouver-based Sierra Legal Defence Fund, an organization dedicated to upholding environmental laws, resigning after his return to the House of Commons.
 His charity work included acting as a spokesperson for the Alzheimer Society of Canada.

-In April 2008, Garth Turner added a new book to his library as an investment author.
-Greater Fool, The Troubled Future of Real Estate, detailed Turner's view of the dangers confronting middle-class Canadians who reside in volatile urban real estate markets across the country.
+In April 2008, Turner published Greater Fool, The Troubled Future of Real Estate, detailed Turner's view of the dangers confronting middle-class Canadians who reside in volatile urban real estate markets across the country.
 His subsequent book, After the Crash, which was published in early 2009, is an examination of the financial crisis gripping North America.
 In an article published in newspapers in December 2008, the Canadian Press called Greater Fool both "prescient" and "scarily bang-on."

 In February 2009, 'After the Crash' became a national bestseller, according to the Globe and Mail and Booknet Canada.
 It concentrates on financial forecasting and strategies for the 2010-2015 period.

 In 2009, Turner launched an online retail operation, xurbia.ca, offering renewable and alternative energy products and equipment, as well as preparedness supplies, citing climate change and the ongoing economic downturn as precipitating factors.
 He also relaunched his pre-election eco-tourism business with the purchase of the historic (1855) Cataract Inn, in Caledon, Ontario, outside of Toronto.
 Turner also returned to his national speaking tours, focusing on investor education in a string of events once again sponsored by prominent companies in the financial services sector.